-This section displays the V{CCO} power consumption of 1.5 V applications.
-The supported I/O standards are LVCMOS15, and HSTL Class I, II, III, and IV.
+This section displays the V{CCO} power consumption for 1.5 V applications.
+The supported I/O standards are HSTL Class I, III and IV.

 Estimated Output Sink Power

 This section displays the power consumption when sinking current to ground.
 The supported I/O standards are GTL and GTL+.